amirulzin/Pillar/README.md

     }
     ```
     * Change the library version in `constants.gradle`
-    * Test implementation in separate module or project with the given gradle dependencies subtituded with your own version
+    * Test implementation in separate module or project with the given gradle dependencies substituted with your own version

 **Note**: Javadoc errors are ignored for now.